DaymudeLab/CSE355-MachineDesign/README.md

 ```

 ## Usage

+> [!NOTE]
+> This documentation covers DFAs, NFAs, and PDAs but is missing the busy beaver Turing machines introduced in release v0.3.0.
+> ASU students should refer to the examples given in the assignment instruction documents for details.

 This library has four main usage aspects: machine defintion, machine simulation, machine visualization, and machine submission.
 ### Machine Definition
 Machine definition involves defining a machine with a formal mathematical definition.
 This library borrows its syntax heavily from Michael Sipser's